chuckbergeron/etherplate/README.md

 ## TODO:

+* Show token ID on purchase history and Tokens#show page
 * On successful purchase, show a message about the new purchase and how it needs to be confirmed
 * Convert all css to scss
 * Improve mobile styling / media query support